 My husband Dan's Como Bread is a rustic Italian hearth bread that has a delicate crumb but is a crusty bread recipe with a thin crust perfect for sandwiches or just a comforting slice of bread with butter.

 This is one from the archives, friends.
 Originally posted many years ago and a recipe that we've been making for the past 6 years, Dan's Como Bread is one that you will not regret having in your homemade bread repertoire!
 Dan has been perfecting it for years and we've laid out all the tricks and tips for you!

 What is Como Bread?

 Pane di Como, or Como bread, is a hearth bread from Northern Italy, around Lake Como (Hey George Clooney!).
-It has an amazing chewy center, soft crust, with a developed, but subtle flavor due to the "starter" which using a pre-fermentation process and a bulk fermentation process.
+It has an amazing chewy center, and soft crust, with a developed, but subtle flavor due to the "starter" which uses a pre-fermentation process and a bulk fermentation process.
 It is one of our favorite authentic Italian bread recipes that makes the most perfect crusty bread!

 - All Purpose Flour - This is use to make the starter.